Families

 1-1 Family Support

-We work with parents and caregivers to help them reach their family’s individual and collective goals.
+We connect with parents/caregivers & families to help them reach their family’s unique goals.

-Family workers provide parent education, information, support and strategies to increase understanding of child & adolescent development, promote effective communication, address challenging behaviours and increase cooperation.
-Family workers can also help to create connections to available community resources and additional supports.
+Family workers provide parent education, information, support and strategies to increase understanding of child & adolescent development, promote effective communication, find ways to respond to challenging behaviours and increase cooperation, within the context of relationship and connection.
+Family workers can also support access to available community resources and additional supports.

 One-to-one Family Support is a free, confidential service for parents and caregivers with children and youth ages 0-13 in South Surrey & White Rock (south of 48th Avenue & west of 196th Street).